 How do you make and use roasted tomatoes?
 We use ours as the base for bolognese sauce, soup, and topping for focaccia, pasta and pizza.

 I have made quite a few batches of roasted tomatoes over the years and have discovered that there really is no right or wrong way to roast tomatoes.
 How you go about it really depends on your situation and what you’re going for.
-And in this post, I’m happy to share my thoughts and experience on how to make roasted tomatoes.
+In this post, I’m happy to share my thoughts and experience on how to make roasted tomatoes.

 What temperature should I roast my tomatoes?